Lotte Kestner: Career

+Williams provided guest vocals on "The Leaving Song Pt.
+II", the second single from AFI's 2003 album Sing the Sorrow.
+Her parts were recorded in an hour at Hollywood's Cello Studios and it was the first time that Williams was asked to do vocal session work.

 Williams is featured on "Hold Tight London" from the Chemical Brothers' 2005 Grammy-winning album, Push the Button.

 She has collaborated with numerous other artists, including Mark Burgess, Courtney Marie Andrews, Robert Deeble, Damien Jurado, Anomie Belle, Motopony and Rocky Votolato, Arnar Guðjónsson of Leaves, Delerium, Minotaur Shock, Tuesday the Sky, Fieldhead, Sadistik and Blue Sky Black Death.

 In 2007, Williams started recording her own music as Lotte Kestner, self-releasing China Mountain in 2008.
 In December 2008, American webzine Somewhere Cold ranked China Mountain No. 11 on their 2008 Somewhere Cold Awards Hall of Fame.
 She followed it in 2011 with a covers album, Stolen (Saint-Loup Records).
 In 2013, she was back with more of her own material on The Bluebird of Happiness (Saint Marie Records), for which she wrote all but one track (with the composer credit to Anna-Lynne Williams).
 An 8-track EP titled Until was released through Saint-Loup Records on April 16, 2013.
 A collection of covers called "Covers" was released in 2017 in Japan (Lirico) and Korea (Aulos Media).
 Her latest album, Off White, was released on Saint Marie Records on September 1, 2017.
 It was preceded the previous month by a Chris Cunningham-directed music video for "Ghosts".